pacha/spekulatio-old/doc/content/docs/index.md

 specific meaning in Spekulatio.
 To see a complete list of them, you can check the reference page [Special Values](/docs/reference/special-values.html).
 All other values —the ones without a leading underscore— are **user values** and are up to the user to define.
-In this case, we set `author` but we could have chosen `foobar` or `spam_and_eggs`, from the point of view of the tool, it doesn't matter.
+In this case, we have defined `author` but we could have chosen `foobar` or `spam_and_eggs`, from the point of view of the tool, you're free to use any variable that you need.

 The `_template` value tells Spekulatio which template you want to use.
 Its value has to be relative to the input directory where the templates are stored.